-Represents commissions to be paid to Raymond James, based on 1.0% of the proceeds from shares sold in the subscription offering, and the amount to be paid to Raymond James and Griffin Financial Group, LLC, based on 3.0% of the proceeds from the shares sold to the standby purchaser.
-No commission will be paid on the sale of shares sold to directors or (1) officers.
-Any shares sold to the standby purchaser in the standby offering will be sold in a private placement to close concurrently with the subscription offering at a price equal to the

-"The Conversion and Offering -Marketing Arrangements" for a description of the marketing agent compensation.
-Assumes (x) at the offering minimum, 2,720,000 shares are sold in the subscription offering to eligible members, 2,001,600 shares are sold to directors and officers of Members Mutual and 10,153,400 shares are sold to the standby purchaser; and (y) at the maximum, that all 20,125,000 shares are sold in the subscription offering to eligible members.
+- (1) Represents commissions to be paid to Raymond James, based on 1.0% of the proceeds from shares sold in the subscription offering, and the amount to be paid to Raymond James and Griffin Financial Group, LLC, based on 3.0% of the proceeds from the shares sold to the standby purchaser.
+No commission will be paid on the sale of shares sold to directors or officers.
+Any shares sold to the standby purchaser in the standby offering will be sold in a private placement to close concurrently with the subscription offering at a price equal to the public offering price in this offering.
+The shares sold to the standby purchaser in the standby offering are not being registered as part of this offering and will be restricted securities.
+See "The Conversion and Offering-Marketing Arrangements" for a description of the marketing agent compensation. - (2) Assumes (x) at the offering minimum, 2,720,000 shares are sold in the subscription offering to eligible members, 2,001,600 shares are sold to directors and officers of Members Mutual and 10,153,400 shares are sold to the standby purchaser; and (y) at the maximum, that all 20,125,000 shares are sold in the subscription offering to eligible members.
 We are unable to predict the number of shares the eligible members may subscribe for, and the number of shares the standby purchaser may acquire.
-(2)